jwoglom/AndroidAPS/pump/tandem/ARCHITECTURE.md

 ## Overview

-The Tandem module provides an insulin pump driver for Tandem t:slim X2 and t:mobi devices, enabling AndroidAPS to communicate with these pumps via Bluetooth Low Energy (BLE) for closed-loop insulin delivery.
+The Tandem module provides an insulin pump driver for Tandem t:slim X2 and Tandem Mobi devices, enabling AndroidAPS to communicate with these pumps via Bluetooth Low Energy (BLE) for closed-loop insulin delivery.

 ## Module Structure